rouanw/build-window/README.md

   "builds": [
     {"id": "sinatra/sinatra", "server": "Travis"},
     {"id": "IntelliJIdeaCe_CommunityTestsLinuxJava8", "server": "TeamCity"},
-    {"id": "Lucene-Solr-Maven-5.4", "server": "Jenkins"},
+    {"id": "Lucene-Solr-BadApples-NightlyTests-master", "server": "Jenkins"},
     {"id": "BB-BDB", "server": "Bamboo"},
     {"id": "build-linux", "server": "Go"}
   ]
 }
 ```

-Run `dashing start`.
+Run `smashing start`.

 Runs at `http://localhost:3030/builds` by default.

-Run `dashing start -d -p 3031` to run it as a daemon and to specify the port.
-You can stop the daemon with `dashing stop`.
+Run `smashing start -d -p 3031` to run it as a daemon and to specify the port.
+You can stop the daemon with `smashing stop`.

-See https://github.com/Shopify/dashing/wiki for more details.
+See https://github.com/Smashing/smashing/wiki for more details.

 ### Authentication